 Ohio to Maryland Full Truckload Transportation - Dry Van Specialists

-• Director of Transportation and Logistics Manager measured on OTP and dwell
+• Directors of Transportation and Logistics Managers measured on OTP and dwell

-• Shipping Manager, DC Manager, and Plant Manager running dock calendars and drop pools
+• Shipping Managers, DC Managers, and Plant Managers running dock calendars and drop pools

 • 3PL Operations teams managing overflow, retail programs, and seasonal surges

-• Procurement for transportation aligning budgets and carrier scorecards
+• Procurement teams aligning transportation budgets and carrier scorecards

-• 53 foot vans, live or drop, FCFS or appointment
+• 53-ft vans, live or drop, FCFS or appointment

 • Recurring lanes with seasonal volume spikes